-The basic way to find the distance between two things is to make an arrow between them, then measure the length.
-So all distances are really measuring how long an arrow is, which is officially called its magnitude.
+The way to find the distance between two things is to make an arrow between them, then measure the length.
+All distances are really measuring how long an arrow is, which is officially called its magnitude.

 Here are some fun facts about distance and magnitude:

 A fun distance problem is getting a “flat” distance.
 We often want to know how far two things are apart on a map, not counting hills:

 The trick is to create the arrow we want to measure.
 We can find the B-A arrow, then change the y part of it to 0:

 Since distance is never negative, if(dist<3) is way to check if you’re close enough.
 If something were 10 units behind you, the distance would be a positive 10 and the “close enough” check would fail.

 Here’s a basic “find nearest enemy from a list” test using a simple distance compare:

 It’s often good enough to have an arrow pointing at the target.
 We don’t care how long it is, only the direction it aims.
 In fact, if we have an arrow pointing from A to B, we often prefer it to be length 1, no matter how far apart they are.
 To get to B, we’ll go that direction until we get there.